-Means the numbered short descriptions in Schedule 1 of the Protection of the Environment Operations general solid waste Has the same meaning as in Part 3 of Schedule 1 of the Protection of the Environment Operations Act
+Means the numbered short descriptions in Schedule 1 of the Protection of the Environment Operations (General) Regulation 2009.

-(non-putrescible) 199

-Licence - 16/5 flow weighted composite sample Means a sample whose composites are sized in proportion to the flow at each composites time of collection. general solid waste (putrescible) Has the same meaning as in Part 3 of Schedule 1 of the Protection of the Environmen t Operations Act 1997 grab sample Means a single sample taken at a point at a single time hazardous waste Has the same meaning as in Part 3 of Schedule 1 of the Protection of the Environment Operations Act 1997 licensee Means the licence holder described at the front of this licence load calculation protocol Has the same meaning as in the Protection of the Environment Operations (General) Regulation 2009 local authority Has the same meaning as in the Protection of the Environment Operations Act 1997 material harm Has the same meaning as in section 147 Protection of the Environment Operations Act 1997 MBAS Means methylene blue active substances Minister Means the Minister administering the Protection of the Environment Operations Act 1997 mobile plant Has the same meaning as in Part 3 of Schedule 1 of the Protection of the Environment Operations Act 1997 motor vehicle Has the same meaning as in the Protection of the Environment Operations Act 1997 O&G Means oil and grease percentile [in relation to a concentration limit of a sample] Means that percentage [eg.50%] of the number of samples taken that must meet the concentration limit specified in the licence for that pollutant over a specified period of time.
-In this licence, the specified period of time is the Reporting Period unless otherwise stated in this licence. plant Includes all plant within the meaning of the Protection of the Environment Operations Act 1997 as well as motor vehicles. pollution of waters [or water pollution] Has the same meaning as in the Protection of the Environment Operations Act 1997 premises Means the premises described in condition A2.1 public authority Has the same meaning as in the Protection of the Environment Operations Act 1997 regional office Means the relevant EPA office referred to in the Contacting the EPA document accompanying this licence reporting period For the purposes of this licence, the reporting period means the period of 12 months after the issue of the licence, and each subsequent period of 12 months.
-In the case of a licence continued in force by the Protection of the Environment Operations Act 1997, the date of issue of the licence is the first anniversary of the date of issue or last renewal of the licence following the commencement of the Act. restricted solid waste Has the same meaning as in Part 3 of Schedule 1 of the Protection of the Environment Operations Act 1997
+Has the same meaning as in Part 3 of Schedule 1 of the Protection of the Environment Operations Act flow weighted Means a sample whose composites are sized in proportion to the flow at each composites time of composite sample collection general solid waste Has the same meaning as in Part 3 of Schedule 1 of the Protection of the Environmen t Operations Act (putrescible) 1997 grab sample Means a single sample taken at a point at a single time hazardous waste Has the same meaning as in Part 3 of Schedule 1 of the Protection of the Environment Operations Act 1997 licensee Means the licence holder described at the front of this licence load calculation Has the same meaning as in the Protection of the Environment Operations (General) Regulation 2009 protocol local authority Has the same meaning as in the Protection of the Environment Operations Act 1997 material harm Has the same meaning as in section 147 Protection of the Environment Operations Act 1997 MBAS Means methylene blue active substances Minister Means the Minister administering the Protection of the Environment Operations Act 1997 mobile plant Has the same meaning as in Part 3 of Schedule 1 of the Protection of the Environment Operations Act motor vehicle Has the same meaning as in the Protection of the Environment Operations Act 1997 O&G Means oil and grease percentile [in Means that percentage [eq.50%] of the number of samples taken that must meet the concentration limit relation to a specified in the licence for that pollutant over a specified period of time.
+In this licence, the specified period concentration limit of time is the Reporting Period unless otherwise stated in this licence. of a sample] plant Includes all plant within the meaning of the Protection of the Environment Operations Act 1997 as well as motor vehicles. pollution of waters Has the same meaning as in the Protection of the Environment Operations Act 1997 [or water pollution] premises Means the premises described in condition A2.1 public authority Has the same meaning as in the Protection of the Environment Operations Act 1997 regional office Means the relevant EPA office referred to in the Contacting the EPA document accompanying this licence reporting period For the purposes of this licence, the reporting period means the period of 12 months after the issue of the licence, and each subsequent period of 12 months.
+In the case of a licence continued in force by the Protection of the Environment Operations Act 1997, the date of issue of the licence is the first anniversary of the date of issue or last renewal of the licence following the commencement of the Act. restricted solid Has the same meaning as in Part 3 of Schedule 1 of the Protection of the Environment Operations Act scheduled activity Means an activity listed in Schedule 1 of the Protection of the Environment Operations Act 1997

-Means an activity listed in Schedule 1 of the Protection of the Environment Operations Act 1997
+Has the same meaning as in Part 3 of Schedule 1 of the Protection of the Environment Operations Act special waste